zcourts/higgs/higgs-boson/README.md

 # Boson Protocol version 1

-Boson is a language independent binary protocol for remote method invocation.
+Boson is a language independent binary protocol for object serialization and remote method invocation.
 While the base types are based on Java's primitives, the bit size of data type is given to make it uniform across languages.

 Basic data types
 --

-The protocol handles 8 primitive types
+The protocol handles 10 primitive types

 See [Java datatypes](http://docs.oracle.com/javase/tutorial/java/nutsandbolts/datatypes.html) for more